Need help with your booking call 01280 733 483

 Embark on a journey of discovery and enlightenment with Art Pursuits Art History Tours.
 Since 2003, we’ve been taking passionate art, history, architecture and culture enthusiasts on unforgettable tours throughout Europe and Asia, designed and led by experts.
 Experience the finest restaurants, stay in the unique, carefully selected hotels and enjoy exceptional personal service as you travel in comfort along classic Art Pursuits routes together with likeminded adventurers.
-Explore the Rich Tapestry of Art & History in Palma with Isabelle Kent, indulge in German Romanticism with Dr Ulrike Ziegler or venture further afield to Armenia with Dr William Taylor.
+Indulge in the gardens, temples and architecture of Japan with Nigel McGilchrist, explore Austria's heartland with Dr Ulrike Ziegler, or venture further afield to Jordan with Sue Rollin.
 The possibilities are endless with Arts Pursuits.

 Join us as we travel from Burgos to León on this culturally thrilling portion of the Camino de Santiago that threads across the northern plains of Castilla y León, packed with art and architecture.